 Why does WordPress get so much love?

 I am very excited about the workbench modules.
-They allow you to really fine tune the administration based upon user types.
+They allow you to really fine-tune the administration based on user types.

 Rolling your own

-I personally believe that Drupal is a better CMS then WordPress.
-But, people tend to have a pre-conceived notion that Drupal is hard.
+I personally believe that Drupal is a better CMS than WordPress.
+But, people tend to have a preconceived notion that Drupal is hard.
 I think this comes directly from the Administration panel, which can be really overwhelming for the nontechnical, maybe it is time for Drupal development shops to spend as much time on the backend theme as we do on the front end.